KeyBrownlee/osticket-prereqs/README.md

 - Create a Virtual Machine with Windows 10
 - Install/Enable IIS in Windows with CGI
-- Install Oticket and enable permissions in PHP manager
+- Install OSticket and enable permissions in PHP manager
 - Install Heidi SQL to allow database to be registered
 - Successfully run OSTicket system